 3. What is your strongest discipline?

 Your strength – cycling or running – may factor into which course you choose.
 Hilly bike courses cater to the cyclist, such as Ironman Lake Placid, Whistler, and Mt Tremblant.
 If you are a strong runner, consider picking a race that has a flat bike course and hilly run course.
-If you are a weaker swimmer, consider choosing an Ironman with a downstream swim course like North Carolina or Chattanooga and not an ocean swim that could create extra turbulence.
-Likewise, a strong swimmer might want to choose a challenging swim course, if one exists for a swim swimmer.
+If you are a weaker swimmer, consider choosing an Ironman with a downstream swim course like Chattanooga and not an ocean swim that could create extra turbulence.
+Likewise, a strong swimmer might want to choose a challenging swim course, if one exists for a swimmer.

 4. Is Iron distance enough, or does it have to be Ironman Branded?

-WTC owns the Ironman name and brand, and the cost to enter an Ironman event is more than $750 often having to register a year in advance.
+WTC owns the Ironman name and brand, and the cost to enter an Ironman event is $750-$1000, often having to register a year in advance.
 There are companies that have Iron-distance events that are less expensive and will not fill up.
 The HITS series, the Great Floridian, Redman to name few, and other options offer great venues, support, and experiences for spectators and race participants alike.
 If you are not dead-set on racing an Ironman, these events are worth looking into.

 Whatever event you decide to train for I recommended you have prior triathlon racing experience (Olympic or Half Iron distance).
 Seek training and nutrition advice from a qualified coach, and follow a slow, steady progression.
 Consider t2coaching for education and an accountability partner.
 If you are looking for a training plan only, check out our beginner and advanced programs on training peaks.
 If you have never done a triathlon, and an IronDistance will be your first, check out our Couch Ironman program made easy.